Delroy Clarke: Professional career

-Clarke was drafted in the fourth round of the 2008 CFL Draft by the Toronto Argonauts.
-He played for three seasons in Toronto before he was traded to the Edmonton Eskimos for a fourth round draft pick in the 2012 CFL Draft.
+Clarke was drafted in the fourth round of the 2008 CFL draft by the Toronto Argonauts.
+He played for three seasons in Toronto before he was traded to the Edmonton Eskimos for a fourth round draft pick in the 2012 CFL draft.
 Following two seasons with the Eskimos, he was released and sat out of football in 2013.
 He was later signed by the expansion Ottawa Redblacks on January 13, 2014.
 He was released by the Redblacks on June 4, 2014.

-After Football
+After football

 Clarke joined the Royal Canadian Mounted Police after his release from the RedBlacks.
-He spent the last several years stationed in Shelbourne, Nova Scotia.
+He spent the last several years stationed in Shelburne, Nova Scotia.